 Upon receipt of the request, OVSRS will send you a Declaration form to complete and return stating that you are a victim/next of kin/immediate family member of the victim.
 Once the declaration is returned, your request will be kept on file and you will be notified in writing once the inmate is scheduled for a parole consideration hearing.

 A victim may request through the BPH to appear before the hearing panel and make a statement.
+All requests to attend a hearing should be submitted to OVSRS for appropriate processing and approval.
 If you cannot attend the hearing but would like to make a statement, legal counsel may attend the hearing for you or you may submit a written statement, audiocassette or videocassette tape recording to the BPH.
+Please note an audiocassette or videocassette recording must be accompanied with a written transcript.
 Further information may be obtained by contacting the Office of Victim & Survivor Rights & Services toll free at 1-877-256-OVSS (6877).

 California Law (Penal Code Section 3043)